MaxxwellW/osTicket-Prerequisites-and-Installation/README.md

 <h2>List of Prerequisites</h2>

 - An able CPU (Windows 10) or use of a Virtual Machine
-- extract zip files from Doc https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD
+- extract zip files from Doc
-- Attempt to launch through various steps of coniguration -Will have to use control panel to attempt launch
+- Attempt to launch through various steps of coniguration

+-Will have to use control panel to attempt to launch osTicket

+  -https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD to be downloaded and extracted

-  -PHPManagerForIIS_V1.5.0.msi
+  -PHPManagerForIIS_V1.5.0.msi to Install

-  -VC_redist.x86.exe

-  -Rewire

-  -MySQL

-  -osTicket...15.8
+  -rewrite_amd64_en-US.msi to Install

+  -php-7.3.8-nts-Win32-VC15-x86.zip to Unzip

+  =VC_redist.x86.exe to Install

+  -mysql-5.5.62-win32.msi to Install

+  -osTicket-v1.15.8.zip to Unzip

+  - HeidiSQL to install

-- Launch URL
+- Attempt to Launch URL  http://localhost/osTicket/scp/login.php

 <h2>Installation Steps</h2>